 You have until March 1, 2023 to make your RRSP contribution for the year.
 Let us know if you need any help.
 Keep in mind these three factors that limit the amount you can contribute:

 • A dollar limit ($27,830 for 2021 and $29,210 for 2022)

 • A percentage of your previous years’ “earned income” (18%)

 • Your pension adjustment

 Deducting your RRSP contribution when computing your taxable income reduces your after-tax cost of making that RRSP contribution.

-If you will turn 71 in 2022, you need to wind-up (RRIF) your RRSP by December 31, 2022.
-Remember that, in this situation you only have until December 31, 2022 (not March 1, 2023) to make a final contribution to your RRSP for 2022.
+If you will turn 71 in 2023, you need to wind-up (aka.
+RRIF) your RRSP by December 31, 2023, although you should complete the paperwork to convert your RRSPs by November if you can.
+Remember that, in this situation you only have until December 31, 2023 (not March 1, 2024) to make a final contribution to your RRSP for 2023.
 It’s best to discuss the pros and cons with your Tax Advisor and Financial Advisor beforehand.
+Our Financial Advisors are here to help with any questions.
 Check out this blog about RRIFs

 Even though you only have to file your tax return once a year, taking tax planning steps throughout the year will help you save money at tax time.
 Our Tax Advisors and Financial Advisors can help you review your personal tax situation along with your investments for maximum efficiency.
 Contact us with questions or book an appointment today.